Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Optimality theory for estimation of the direct effect

-In contrast to the efficient influence function for the interventional (in)direct effects~\citep{diaz2020nonparametric}, the contribution of the treatment process to the EIF for the stochastic interventional effects defined here is non-zero.
-This is a direct consequence of the fact that the parameter of interest depends on $\g$; moreover, this implies that the efficiency bound in observational studies differs from the efficiency bound in randomized studies.
-This further implies that it is not generally possible to obtain estimating equations that are robust to inconsistent estimation of $\g$.
-Such robustness will only be possible if the stochastic intervention is also a modified treatment policy satisfying assumption~\ref{ass:inv}.
+In contrast to the efficient influence function for the interventional (in)direct effects~\citep{diaz2020nonparametric}, the contribution of the exposure mechanism to the EIF for the stochastic interventional effects is nonzero.
+This is a direct consequence of the fact that the parameter of interest depends on $\g(a \mid w)$; moreover, this implies that the efficiency bound in observational studies differs from the efficiency bound in randomized trials.
+Thus, it is not generally possible to obtain estimating equations robust to inconsistent estimation of $\g(a \mid w)$.
+Such robustness will only be possible if the stochastic intervention is also a modified treatment policy satisfying Assumption~\ref{ass:inv}.

 The form of Theorem~\ref{theo:eif} makes it clear that estimation of multivariate or continuous conditional density functions on the mediators $Z$ or intermediate confounders $L$, as well as integrals with respect to these density functions, is generally necessary for computation of the EIF.
 This poses a significant challenge from the perspective of estimation, due to both the curse of dimensionality and the practical computational complexity inherent in solving multivariate numerical integrals.
-A simplification is possible when either either of $Z$ or $L$ is low-dimensional; this is achieved by reparameterizing the densities as conditional expectations (or low-dimensional conditional densities) that take other nuisance parameters as pseudo-outcomes is possible.
-To demonstrate, we assume $L$ is univariate (e.g., binary as in our illustrative application), though similar parameterizations may be achieved if $Z$ is low-dimensional.
-In cases where $L$ or $Z$ is low-dimensional, our proposed re-parameterizations allow for the conditional density to be estimated via appropriate semiparametric estimators~\citep[e.g.,][]{diaz2011super}.
+A simplification is possible when either either of $Z$ or $L$ is low-dimensional; this is achieved by re-parameterizing the densities as conditional expectations (or low-dimensional conditional densities) that take other nuisance parameters as pseudo-outcomes.
+In cases where $L$ or $Z$ is low-dimensional, our proposed re-parameterizations allow for the conditional density to be estimated via appropriate semiparametric density estimation procedures~\citep[e.g.,][]{diaz2011super, hejazi2021haldensify}.

-\begin{lemma}[Low-dimensional $L$ and $Z$] If $L$ is low-dimensional (e.g., binary and univariate) and $Z$ is multivariate, we can choose a representation of $\vv$, $\s$, and $\bar\uu$ in terms of conditional expectations in order to facilitate their estimation.
-Denote $\b(l\mid a,w)$ and $\d(l\mid z,a,w)$ the probability that $L=l\in\{0,1\}$ conditional on $(A,W)$ and $(Z,A,W)$, respectively.
+\begin{lemma}[EIF for low-dimensional $L$] Let $L$ be low-dimensional and $Z$ multivariate.
+A representation of $\vv$, $\s$, and $\bar\uu$ in terms of conditional expectations may be chosen in order to simplify their estimation.
+Denote by $\b(l\mid a,w)$ and $\d(l\mid z,a,w)$ the density of $L$ conditional on $(A,W)$ and $(Z,A,W)$, respectively.
 Then, using (\ref{eq:parameterize}), we have

 Likewise,